timescale/docs/about/pricing-and-account-management.md

 no additional cost within your plan’s range, Timescale Cloud autoscales the IOPS and storage bandwidth of your service to meet those needs.

+We make it easy for you to store unlimited amounts of data using Tiered Storage; a high-performance storage tier and a low-cost bottomless storage tier.
+You can keep up to 16 TB compressed (typically 80-100 TBs uncompressed) in the high-performance storage tier, and configure less-frequently accessed data to be moved to our low-cost storage tier built on S3.

 Timescale Cloud is very efficient and generally needs less compute than other databases to deliver the same performance.
 The best way to size your needs is to signup for a free trial and to test with a realistic workload.

-We make it easy for you to store unlimited amounts of data using Tiered Storage, which is comprised of a high-performance storage tier and a low-cost bottomless storage tier.
-You can keep up to 16 TB compressed (typically 80-100 TBs uncompressed) in the high-performance storage tier. and configure less-frequently accessed data to be moved to our low-cost storage tier built on S3.

 ### Charging for HA and read replicas